Carbon-for-Developers/carbon-sdks/java/docs/FilesApi.md

     Integer maxItemsPerChunk = 56; // Number of objects per chunk.
 For csv, tsv, xlsx, and json files only.
     Boolean parsePdfTablesWithOcr = false; // Whether to use rich table parsing when `use_ocr` is enabled.
     Boolean detectAudioLanguage = false; // Whether to automatically detect the language of the uploaded audio file.
+    TranscriptionServiceNullable transcriptionService = TranscriptionServiceNullable.fromValue("assemblyai"); // The transcription service to use for audio files.
+If no service is specified, 'deepgram' will be used.
     FileContentTypesNullable mediaType = FileContentTypesNullable.fromValue("TEXT"); // The media type of the file.
 If not provided, it will be inferred from the file extension.
     Boolean splitRows = false; // Whether to split tabular rows into chunks.
 Currently only valid for CSV, TSV, and XLSX files. try {